Software-Improvement-Group/sigridci/docs/organization-integration/onpremise-integration.md

 - Sigrid on-premise is based on [Docker containers](https://en.wikipedia.org/wiki/Docker_%28software%29).
 There are two types of containers:
   - Application containers that should be deployed permanently in a [Kubernetes](https://en.wikipedia.org/wiki/Kubernetes) cluster, based on a [Helm chart](https://helm.sh) that is provided by SIG.
-  - Analysis containers that run from a build pipeline within your development environment (e.g. GitHub or GitLab).
+  - Analysis containers that run from a build pipeline within your development platform.
 These analysis containers may also be started on Kubernetes, but that is not a requirement.
+Supported development platforms are listed in [development platform integration](#development-platform-integration).
 - SIG provides the necessary images through a container registry.
 The section [obtaining Sigrid on-premise](#obtaining-sigrid-on-premise) contains more information on how you can obtain and update these Docker containers.
 - Authentication is based on your identity provider, using [OpenID Connect](https://openid.net/developers/how-connect-works/).
 Alternatively, [SAML](https://en.wikipedia.org/wiki/SAML_2.0) or [LDAP](https://en.wikipedia.org/wiki/Lightweight_Directory_Access_Protocol) are also supported, through [Dex](https://dexidp.io/).
 - Analyses are triggered from a build pipeline.
 The analysis results are then imported into a Postgres database, so they can be viewed in Sigrid.
 - Large files are stored in an [S3-compatible object store](https://aws.amazon.com/s3/).

-Some Sigrid on-premise features are *optional* based on your environment:
+Some Sigrid on-premise features are *optional*:

-- The Open Source Health feature requires outbound internet access, to retrieve the latest version of all known vulnerabilities in open source libraries.
+- The Open Source Health feature requires outbound internet access.
+Sigrid needs to connect to external sources to check for the latest vulnerability data for open source libraries.
+If you do not allow outbound internet access, the Open Source Health feature is not available.
+The rest of Sigrid is unaffected.
 - When viewing detailed analysis results, Sigrid displays relevant source code files within Sigrid.
 For this to work, a web-accessible code storage needs to be available.
 This integrates with Sigrid via [OAuth](https://oauth.net/2/).
 For this to work, the identity provider used for Sigrid authentication and for the code storage needs to be the same.

-### Environment requirements

-- Your infrastructure needs to support running applications on Kubernetes.
-- You need to pull Sigrid container images from DockerHub.
-  - If you do not allow outbound internet access, a custom air-gapped installation and update procedure needs to be designed, documented and followed.
-- You need to support and manage a Postgres database service.
-- You need to have a development platform with a continuous integration pipeline, since Sigrid will integrate with this pipeline.
-Supported development platforms are listed in the "Sigrid CI pipeline integration" in this documentation.
-- You need to have an identity provider supporting OpenID Connect, since Sigrid will integrate with this for authentication.
-- You need to allow outbound internet traffic in order to support Sigrid’s Open Source Health feature.
-Sigrid needs to connect to external sources to check for the latest vulnerability data.
-  - If you do not allow outbound internet access, the Open Source Health feature is not available.
-The rest of Sigrid is unaffected.
-- For viewing source code within Sigrid, you need to provide a development platform that is integrated with the same identity provider as Sigrid itself.
-  - The view source functionality is optional, without this integration the rest of Sigrid is unaffected.
+For viewing source code within Sigrid, you need to provide a development platform that is integrated with the same identity provider as Sigrid itself.
+The view source functionality is optional, without this integration the rest of Sigrid is unaffected.

 ## Obtaining Sigrid on-premise